CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 === CurrySearch - Advanced Search ===
 Contributors: currysoftware
-Tags: advanced search, search, filter, taxonomy, autocomplete Requires at least: 4.0
+Tags: advanced search, search, better search, filter, taxonomy, autocomplete Requires at least: 4.0
 Stable tag: trunk
 Tested up to: 4.8
 License: GPL3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 CurrySearch is a advanced cloudbased search for Wordpress.
-Autocomplete your search queries and filter your search results!
+It supports autocomplete, relevance based results and search result filter.

 == Description ==

 CurrySearch is a advanced cloudbased search for Wordpress.
-Autocomplete your search queries and filter your search results!

-This advanced search plugin provides following functionality:

-* A error-tolerant query-autocompletion
-* Advanced relevance based full-text search
+It supports autocomplete, relevance based results and search result filter.
-* Filter for search results

 CurrySearch tries to blend in into your theme by reusing its search form.
 As the computationaly heavy work of this plugin is done on the search servers in the CurrySearch System, it is also very lightweight.

-= Speedy and Advanced Search Results =
+= Speedy and Relevant Search Results =

 Contrary to the built-in search of WordPress CurrySearch lists better and more relevant results further up in the result list.
 To achieve this, both the content and the structure of your posts are analysed and an advanced ranking formula is devised for every query.